kokoscript/loopy-desktop/README.md

 ## Recommended Programs

-Feel free to use alternatives, but keep in mind not all programs will use the standard GTK/Qt themes and require manual theming.
-If you make a theme for a program not covered by loopy-desktop, feel free to make a PR.
+Feel free to use alternatives, but keep in mind not all programs will use the standard GTK/Qt themes and may require manual theming.
+If you create a theme for a program not covered by loopy-desktop, feel free to make a PR.

 - Window manger: fvwm3 (see notes)
 - Terminal: rxvt-unicode
 - Shell: fish (see notes)
-- Dock/Panel: xfce4-panel (I use the docklike plugin)
+- Dock/Panel: xfce4-panel (plus [xfce4-panel-docklike-plugin](https://gitlab.xfce.org/panel-plugins/xfce4-docklike-plugin/))
 - Launcher: rofi
 - Notifications: dunst
 - File manager: PCManFM or Thunar